raydenlim/tp/docs/DeveloperGuide.md

 #### Creating a session

 1. Creating a session with a single student with _valid parameters_
+   1. Prerequisites:
-  1. Prerequisites: Student name must exist in the address book and no session with the session number given exists in the session list.
+      1. Student name must exist in the student list.
+      2. No session with the session number given exists in the session list.
-  1. Test case: `createsession s/2 n/Alex Yeoh`<br>
+   2. Test case: `createsession s/2 n/Alex Yeoh`<br>
       Expected: A session with session number 2, containing the student Alex Yeoh, is created and stored in the session list.

-1. Creating a session with multiple students with _valid parameters_
+2. Creating a session with multiple students with _valid parameters_
+   1. Prerequisites:
-  1. Prerequisites: All student names must exist in the address book and no session with the session number given exists in the session list.
+      1. All student names must exist in the student list.
+      2. No session with the session number given exists in the session list.
-  1. Test case: `createsession s/2 n/Alex Yeoh n/Bernice Yu`<br>
+   2. Test case: `createsession s/2 n/Alex Yeoh n/Bernice Yu`<br>
       Expected: A session with session number 2, containing the students Alex Yeoh and Bernice Yu, is created and stored in the session list.

-1. Creating a session with a single student with _invalid parameters_
+3. Creating a session with a single student with _invalid parameters_
    1. Test case: `createsession s/2 n/Alex Yeoh` `createsession s/2 n/Alex Yeoh`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No new session is created on the second command. <br>
       Reason: There cannot exist two sessions with the same session number in the session list.
-  1. Test case: `createsession s/2 n/fakenamethatdoesnotexist`<br>
+   2. Test case: `createsession s/2 n/fakenamethatdoesnotexist`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No new session is created. <br>
-     Reason: Student name must exist in the address book.
+      Reason: Student name must exist in the student list.

-1. Creating a session with _mix of valid and invalid students_
+4. Creating a session with _mix of valid and invalid students_
    1. Test case: `createsession s/2 n/Alex Yeoh n/fakenamethatdoesnotexist`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No new session is created. <br>
-     Reason: All student names must exist in the address book.
+      Reason: All student names must exist in the student list.

-1. Creating a session with _missing parameters_
+5. Creating a session with _missing parameters_
    1. Test case: `createsession s/2`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No new session is created. <br>
       Reason: Student name argument is missing.
-  1. Test case: `createsession n/Alex Yeoh`<br>
+   2. Test case: `createsession n/Alex Yeoh`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No new session is created. <br>
       Reason: Session number argument is missing.

 #### Updating a session remark

 1. Updating a session remark with _valid parameters_
+   1. Prerequisites:
-  1. Prerequisites: Session must exist in the session list.
+      1. Session must exist in the session list.
-  1. Test case: `updatesessionremark s/2 r/Update the remark to this text`<br>
+   2. Test case: `updatesessionremark s/2 r/Update the remark to this text`<br>
       Expected: The session with session number 2 has its remark field updated to "Update the remark to this text".

-1. Updating a session remark with _missing parameters_
+2. Updating a session remark with _missing parameters_
    1. Test case: `updatesessionremark r/Valid remark, but missing session number`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No update to any session's remarks. <br>
       Reason: Session number argument is missing.
-  1. Test case: `updatesessionremark s/2`<br>
+   2. Test case: `updatesessionremark s/2`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No update to any session's remarks. <br>
       Reason: Session remark argument is missing.
-  1. Test case: `updatesessionremark`
+   3. Test case: `updatesessionremark`
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No update to any session's remarks. <br>
       Reason: Session number and session remark arguments are missing.

 #### Deleting a session

 1. Deleting a session with _valid parameters_
+   1. Prerequisites:
-  1. Prerequisites: Session must exist in the session list.
+      1. Session must exist in the session list.
-  1. Test case: `deletesession s/2`<br>
+   2. Test case: `deletesession s/2`<br>
       Expected: Session with session number 2 is deleted from the session list.
 Details of the deleted session is shown in the status message.

-1. Deleting a session with _invalid parameters_
+2. Deleting a session with _invalid parameters_
    1. Test case: `deletesession s/2` `deletesession s/2`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No session is deleted on the second command. <br>
       Reason: The session with the given session number must exist in the session list.

-1. Deleting sessions with _missing parameters_
+3. Deleting sessions with _missing parameters_
    1. Test case: `deletesession`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No attendance is taken. <br>
       Reason: Session number argument is missing.